Sinthuya/heart-failure-follow-up/README.md

 ### Project overview

-This data analysis project utilises PostgreSQL for comprehensive analysis of clinical records from 299 heart failure patients, aiming to extract insights into key clinical features and identify trends during their follow-up period.This will contribute to a deeper understanding of heart failure and its associated factors.
+This data analysis project utilises PostgreSQL for comprehensive analysis of clinical records from 299 heart failure patients, aiming to extract insights into key clinical features and identify trends during their follow-up period.
+This will contribute to a deeper understanding of heart failure and its associated factors.

 ### Data source
 The primary dataset used for this analysis is the "heart-failure-clinical-records" from The UCI Machine Learning Repository.
 [Click here to access the dataset](https://archive.ics.uci.edu/dataset/519/heart+failure+clinical+records)